nomadicsynth/open-research-pipeline/README.md

-# Open Research Pipeline
+# Open Research Pipeline - A concept for managing ML research experiments

-An automated experiment management and analysis system for machine learning research.
+A concept for an automated experiment management and analysis system for machine learning research.
+This is here top inspire thought and prompt discussion, and may be expanded into a working system.
+Currently the code is untested and incomplete.
+Think of the whole repo as pseudocode.

 ## Overview